NYJiaxing/Udacity-Self-Driving-Car-Nano-Degree-Behavioral-Cloning-Project/README.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-In this project, I only use the central camera.
-I train the car with the simulator for five laps, the first two laps, I drive the car in clock-wise.
-The next two laps I drive the car in counter-clock wise.
-The last lap I drive the car focus on turns and drive off the road on purpose to teach the car to turn back once it get off the road.
+In this project, I use three cameras.
+I train the car with the simulator for one lap.
+After this lap I found the car still drive off the road

-The training dataset contains 15977 images and validation dataset contains 3995 images.
+The training dataset contains 8174 images and validation dataset contains 2044 images.

-Epochs was set 15 in the first time however, overfitting happened after 10 epochs so I change it to 10.
+Epochs was set 15 in the first time however, overfitting happened after 10 epochs so I change it to 7.
 And the patch size equals to 128 as usual

 For details about how I created the training data, see the next section.